-Trudeau to testify before Parliament on WE Charity scandal
+Trudeau defends WE Charity deal in rare testimony before Parliament

 But WE Charity said the trips had been “complimentary.”
 In a news release, the organization said it occasionally invites potential donors on trips to see its work up close, and extended invites to Morneau and his wife because they were well-known philanthropists.

-The government has offered inconsistent information about the youth grant program, and several questions about its origins remain.
-It said in June that WE Charity would be paid $14 million to run the program, which would help students who were having trouble finding summer jobs during the coronavirus outbreak by paying them to volunteer in their communities.
-Later, news reports and testimony revealed that the agreement was with the WE Charity Foundation, an entity the charity says manages “legal liability,” and that it stood to receive up to $32 million.
+The government has offered inconsistent information about the youth grant program, and questions about its origins remain.
+After Trudeau announced the $14 million payout to WE Charity, news reports and testimony revealed that the agreement was with the WE Charity Foundation, an entity the organization says manages “legal liability,” and that it stood to receive up to $32 million.

-Trudeau has insisted that the charity was chosen on the advice of the nonpartisan public service, which indicated it was the best and only one for the job — a claim that others in the charity sector have challenged.
+Others in the charity sector have disputed the claim that only WE Charity could run the program.
 After a senior public servant testified that WE Charity had sent proposals for youth-related programs to cabinet ministers’ offices in April, before the program was announced, opposition lawmakers wondered whether political staffers put their thumbs on the scale.

 WE Charity’s co-founders, brothers Craig and Marc Kielburger, defended themselves before the committee on Tuesday.
 Craig said neither he nor his brother had ever socialized with the Trudeau family, that the civil service initiated the program and that there was “no financial benefit” for the charity.